Save our Maintained Nursery Schools

 • System leadership: despite their small numbers, MNS have a unique role in supporting other settings.
 11 out of 18 Stronger Practice Hubs are led by MNS, and all but two have MNS partners; 1 in 10 MNS were involved in delivering the early years teaching school programme.
 While capacity is being eroded by the current underfunding, there are plenty of models of how MNS can be at the heart of quality improvement in their localities, and further afield.

-• Ensuring that MNS are fully funded to support all the children with SEND on roll, including children of statutory school age who remain at the MNS when no primary or special school place can be found for them.
-Local authorities should be encouraged to provide year-on-year guarantees of a core of funded places (eg an assessment centre or specialist provision) so that MNS can retain specialist staff expertise.
+• mandating local authorities to fund their MNS to provide a permanent core of SEND provision (eg an assessment centre or specialist provision) so that MNS can retain specialist staff expertise.
 This will allow them to act as specialist EY SEND hubs in their localities.

 Ideally a solution to MNS funding issues would be integrated with addressing the underfunding of the whole early years sector by ensuring that